George Cabrera

-George Cabrera (born 14 December 1988) is a Gibraltarian footballer who plays for Gibraltar Footbal League side Mons Calpe and the Gibraltar national team, where he plays as a striker.
+George Cabrera (born 14 December 1988) is a Gibraltarian footballer who plays for Gibraltar Football League side College 1975 and the Gibraltar national team, where he plays as a striker.

 International career

 Cabrera was first called up to the Gibraltar senior team in February 2014 for friendlies against Faroe Islands and Estonia on 1 and 5 March 2014.
 He made his international début with Gibraltar on 26 May 2014 in a 1–1 home draw against Estonia, when he substituted Kyle Casciaro in the 83rd minute.
 His second appearance came in a 1–0 home victory over Malta on 4 June 2014.

-On 16 October 2018, Cabrera scored the equaliser as Gibraltar came from behind to beat Liechtenstein 2-1.
+On 16 October 2018, Cabrera scored the equaliser as Gibraltar came from behind to beat Liechtenstein 2–1.
 This was his first goal for his country.